personium/setup-vagrant/README.md

 	```

 5. Verify your personium.io is up and running.

+    \* It sometimes happens that tomcat's start is failed because it takes more than 60 seconds.
+But tomcat is usually running, so please go to next step ignoring that.

 	```bash
 	$ curl -X POST "http://localhost:1210/__ctl/Cell" -d "{\"Name\":\"sample\"}" -H "Authorization:Bearer personiumio" -H "Accept:application/json" -i -s